 Curling and Regina

 In 2001 curling was named Saskatchewan’s official sport.
 Some of the best known curlers are from Regina.
 If you’re a curling fan you might know who some of these guys are!
 During the 1950’s and 1960’s the Richardson brothers won 4 Canadian and World men’s championships.
 Sandra Schmirler was also big in the 90’s, her team won 3 Canadian and 3 world women’s championships and won the first gold medal in the 1998 Olympics!

-Established in 1956 the Milky Way is the most well known ice cream parlour in town!
+Established in 1956 the Milky Way is the most well known ice cream parlor in town!
 They’re especially known for their delicious ice cream, milkshakes, ice cream cakes and doughnuts.
-There are a variety of flavours to choose from, from nutty and sweet and everything in between!
+There are a variety of flavors to choose from, from nutty and sweet and everything in between!
 Try pistachio to coconut, custard to blueberry or even blue licorice!
-If you can’t decide on what flavour to get, you can always get 2 scoops of their flavour of the day (FOD), which is always a nice treat!
-If you don’t feel like ice cream, try any one of their yummy milkshakes, peanut butter and jam is a favourite!
+If you can’t decide on what flavor to get, you can always get 2 scoops of their flavor of the day (FOD), which is always a nice treat!
+If you don’t feel like ice cream, try any one of their yummy milkshakes, peanut butter and jam is a favorite!

 Most people may find growing cannabis quite tedious, the key is to start small.
 Trying to grow a few cannabis plants is easier in the beginning.
 Starting a small grow space is a lot easier to maintain and helps to keep your grow costs low.
 Killing a few cannabis plants along the way is easier to replace than trying to replace many!
 If you’re up for the challenge and not sure how to begin, here’s some basic steps on how to start growing cannabis indoors!

 - Pick a place you’d like to grow it